A61-QA-Team-I/WEAre-Social-Network-Project/Demo-Social-Network-Project-main-3/Test Plan.md

 ## Success Criteria

+### Manual Tests

-1. **Complete Test Execution**: Ensure that all planned test cases, both manual and automated, are fully executed.
-Our goal is to cover all core functionalities, such as user registration, login, post creation, user interactions, and profile management.
+1. **Complete Test Execution**:
+   Upon successful coverage of all planned manual test cases, we will ensure a thorough validation of the application's key functionalities.
+These functionalities include user registration, login, post creation, user interactions, and profile management.
+Each test case will be meticulously documented, providing a clear reference and foundation for subsequent evaluation.

-2. **Accurate Reporting**: Document all discovered bugs, defects, or issues encountered during testing in detail.
-Reports should include clear steps to reproduce, observed vs. expected outcomes, severity levels, and any relevant screenshots or logs.
+2. **Accurate Reporting**:
+   All discovered bugs, defects, and issues encountered during manual testing will be documented in detail.
+Reports will include clear and structured steps to reproduce each issue, comparisons between observed and expected outcomes, and classification of the severity of problems.
+Additionally, each report will be enriched with relevant screenshots or logs to facilitate understanding and resolution of issues.

+### Automated Tests

-3. **API Validation**: Verify that all API endpoints respond correctly with appropriate status codes (e.g., 200 for success, 401 for unauthorized) and handle data securely and efficiently.
-Document all API test results, highlighting discrepancies or performance issues.
+3. **API Validation**:
+   During the stringent verification of all API endpoints, we will ensure that they respond accurately and securely, providing the appropriate status codes (e.g., 200 for success, 401 for unauthorized access).
+Each API test result will be thoroughly documented, with emphasis on any discrepancies or performance issues to ensure the reliability of data flow between the frontend and backend.

-4. **Automation Success**: Automated tests using Selenium WebDriver should run without errors, covering critical scenarios (such as registration, login, and post creation).
-Report the results and efficiency of these automated tests, including any need for script maintenance.
+4. **Automation Success**:
+   Automated tests executed with Selenium WebDriver will run without errors, covering critical user scenarios such as registration, login, and post creation.
+The results and efficiency of these automated tests will be reported, noting any cases that require script maintenance or adjustments.

+5. **Performance Assessment**:
-5. **Performance**: Conduct performance testing using JMeter to assess the application's behavior under simulated high traffic.
-Report the system's stability, response times, and any identified bottlenecks or areas for improvement.
+   Conducting performance testing using JMeter will allow us to simulate high traffic conditions and evaluate the application's behavior under stress.
+We will meticulously document the system's stability, response times, and identify any potential issues or areas that require improvement to ensure the application can handle peak usage effectively.

-6. **Testing Documentation**: Provide a comprehensive overview of the testing strategy, tools used, and detailed findings.
-This should include a summary of what was tested, how it was tested, and the issues found and reported.
+### Comprehensive Testing Documentation

+   **Testing Documentation**:
+   Upon completion of the entire testing strategy, we will provide a detailed overview of the testing approach, tools utilized, and test findings.
+This documentation will summarize the scope of testing and offer clarity and accountability for all identified and reported issues, facilitating transparency and continuous improvement of the testing process.